Chittu13/hackthebox/tmux.md

 - To split the screen horizontal
   - Ctrl+a shitf+%

-- To close split screen
-  - Ctrl+a then press x
-  - or
-  - exit

 - To resize that split screen
   - Ctrl+a then press hold Ctrl < (left arrow <---)